* BNP purchase still needs Polish regulator's approval

 Poland's banking sector is undergoing a period of change as

-some European banks, still saddled with problems from the
+some European banks, still tackling problems from the financial

-financial crisis, sell Polish businesses to boost their overall
+crisis, sell Polish businesses to boost their capital positions.

-Rabobank had said in June it was looking at strategic
+Rabobank had said in June it was looking at options for BGZ

-options for BGZ given the expected consolidation in Poland's
+given the expected consolidation in Poland's financial sector, a

-Standard & Poor's in 2011, is focusing on its core banking
+Standard & Poor's in 2011, is focusing on its banking business

-business and sold off its fund management and private banking
+and sold off fund management and private banking units to raise

-The Dutch bank made no comment beyond saying it was a
+Rabobank made no comment beyond saying it wanted a partner

-"It was very important for Rabobank to find a respectable
+for BGZ.
+"It was very important for Rabobank to find a

-partner who can further develop Bank BGZ's ambitions," said
+respectable partner who can further develop Bank BGZ's

 By contrast, some stronger banks are looking to add assets